bubble2k16/snes9x_3ds/readme.md

 1. Copy Snes9x_3ds.3dsx and snes9x_3ds_top.png into the /3ds/snes9x_3ds on your SD card.
 2. Place your SNES ROMs inside any folder.
-3. Go to your Homebrew Launcher (through Cubic Ninja) and launch the snes9x_3ds emulator.
+3. Go to your Homebrew Launcher (either via Cubic Ninja, Soundhax or other entry points) and launch the snes9x_3ds emulator.

 ###CIA Version: